sjanhunen/dokimazo/papers/one-question.rst

 - Soul: 8x
 - Mind: 1x (only in the quotation from Deut)
 - Strength: 1x (only in the quotation from Deut)

-See might or strength really as an amplifier, not so much as a distinct thing to talk about.
-It is how you love God with heart & soul.

-What's missing in this passage that is found in Mark? *Heart* and *soul* and *strength* (or might) are all present.
-But the word *mind* is absent.
-Why is that significant?

 The Soul
 --------